-The transportation industry is the unsung hero of the American economy.
-And Shield Funding has been offering small business loans for trucking services for over a decade.
-No matter what kind of loan you need, we’re here to help.
+The transportation and hauling logistics industry is the unsung hero of the American economy.
+This has never been more realized with the shortage of truckers and the supply chain issues plaguing the country.
+Shield Funding has been offering small business loans for the various types of trucking services for over a decade and continued to be relied upon from thousands of transportation companies.
+No matter what kind of business loan you need, we’re here to help.

-Because we know that running a trucking service is hard.
+Because we know that running a transport service is hard.
 It requires significant investments in labor, equipment, and logistics.
 Lots of things can go wrong.

 But it’s an absolutely essential part of our economy.
 And we’re here to support you.
-Whether you need a business loan to buy a new truck, cover payroll for a month, or expand your business across the country, we can help.
+Whether you need a business loan to buy a new truck, add employees and increase salaries, cover payroll for a month, or expand your business across the country in any way, we can help.

 What Do I Need to Qualify?

 Below is a list of the requirements to get approved for business funding with our most basic program.
 There may be additional factors that are considered, meeting these three requirements though gives you a very high chance of having your application approved.